Édgar González (pitcher): Los Angeles Dodgers

-After 3 starts in Mexico, he signed with the Los Angeles Dodgers on August 20 and was assigned to the triple-A Albuquerque Isotopes.
-He made four starts for the Isotopes, with a 1–1 record and 4.81 ERA.
+On August 20, 2010, González signed a minor league contract with the Los Angeles Dodgers.
+He was subsequently assigned to the Triple-A Albuquerque Isotopes, for whom he made four starts and posted a 1–1 record and 4.81 ERA with 29 strikeouts.

 Tampa Bay Rays

-Edgar signed a minor league deal with Tampa Bay on March 2, 2011.
-He was released on June 6, after recording a 3.72 ERA in 48 1/3 innings with the Durham Bulls.
+On March 2, 2011, González signed a minor league contract with the Tampa Bay Rays.
+He was released by the organization on June 6, after recording a 4.56 ERA with 54 strikeouts in 53 1/3 innings with the Triple-A Durham Bulls.